 “That it’s easy to implement.
 It isn’t.
 It’s really hard to pass a growth mindset on to others and create a growth mindset culture.
 It’s not about educators giving a mindset lecture or putting up a poster — it’s about embodying it in all their practices.”

-Are we teaching mathematics to kids or teaching kids to be mathematicians?
-If it’s the latter, then we need purposely help students to understand themselves as mathematical thinkers.
+We should be purposely helping students to understand themselves as mathematical thinkers.
 The speed + fluency = excellence stereotype is difficult to overcome, particularly when many parents with fragile math identities unknowingly perpetuate the same messages at home as a result of their own maths trauma experiences in school.
 The diversity of skills and thinking that students bring to the classroom is something to be celebrated, and that starts with us.

 If you have quick mental recall in maths that’s great, but it doesn’t make you superior to others.
 Some very famous mathematicians are slow in figuring out answers” — D.S.